junksamiad/replies-engine/replies_engine_docs/lld/api_gateway_webhook_lld_v2.md

 ### Channel-Specific Routing

 - **Path Parameters**: The channel type is determined by the URL path (/whatsapp, /sms, /email)
-- **Lambda Integration**: Each channel may be integrated with its own Lambda function or a single function with internal routing
+- **Lambda Integration**: All routes will integrate with a single Lambda function with internal routing logic
 - **Initial Release**: Only the WhatsApp endpoint will be fully implemented, with placeholder resources for SMS and email

 ## 3. Security Implementation